jkomoros/boardgame/TUTORIAL.md

 Creating an enum is slightly cumbersome and repetitive.
 You typically create a const block, enumerate all of the values, and then later install each of those values, while passing their string equivalent.

-The autoreader command can also help automate this, as you can see in the blackjack example in `state.go`:
+The `boardgame-util codegen` command can also help automate this, as you can see in the blackjack example in `state.go`:

 ```
 //boardgame:codegen